Doxycycline (By mouth)

 How to Use This Medicine

-Capsule, Long Acting Capsule, Liquid, Tablet, Delayed Release Tablet
+Capsule, Delayed Release Capsule, Long Acting Capsule, Liquid, Tablet, Delayed Release Tablet

-- Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.

-- Swallow the capsule whole.
+- Capsule: Swallow whole.
 Do not break, crush, chew, or open it.

-- Shake the oral liquid well just before each use.
+- Oral liquid: Shake the bottle well just before each use.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- Use only the brand of this medicine that your doctor prescribed.
-Different brands may not work the same way.
+- Use only the brand of medicine your doctor prescribed.
+Other brands may not work the same way.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Missed dose: Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.